unixwzrd/oobabooga-macOS/macOS-Install.md

 ## Clone my oobabooga macOS GitHub Repository

-**NOTE THIS IS A DEVELOPMENT BUILD - IT WILL BE PROMOTED TO TEET SOON**
+**NOTE THIS IS A DEVELOPMENT BUILD - IT WILL BE PROMOTED TO TEET SOON = I need feeback**

 At this point, get started setting up oobabooga in your working location, we'll use it later, referring to the requirements.txt to see which Python modules we will need.